-Visitors are welcome to arrange a tour of the school.
+Visitors are welcome to tour the school.
 Prior to the visit, the administration must be informed and an appropriate time arranged.
 All visitors must report to the school office to obtain a visitor's pass and sign in on the visitor's log.
 Visitors will receive a badge to wear while they are in the building, and shall return it to the office when signing out to leave.

+Students wishing to invite a friend to be a guest at school must clear this with the admissions office two (2) days prior to bringing the guest.
+Parents of visiting students are welcome at school, but must report in at the reception desk.
 All others are in violation of Oregon's trespass law and appropriate action will be taken.
 Blanchet Catholic School will hold an Open House annually during which the public may visit.